 Borghen and the Dark Knight boarded the Dreadnought and took off, devastating all the remaining towns not yet in Imperial control.
 I’m kind of confused as to why they need a superweapon at all when they had an army take out Fynn, the world’s only remaining superpower, but given the level of abstraction involved in an 80s RPG, there may be some logistical issue involved that the story didn’t think to cover.
 I don’t like to give games a pass for their age, but the abstraction is more of a stylistic choice (even if it was chosen to deal with technical limitations) and I want to respect that too.

-Kyle and I knew that we’d have to talk to Cid, the inventor of the airship, to figure out how to destroy the Dreadnought (if only because we’d need an airship to board an airship).
+Kyle and I knew that we’d have to talk to Cid, the inventor of the airship in this universe, whom we had already met, to figure out how to destroy the Dreadnought (if only because we’d need an airship to board an airship).
 To our chagrin, the game refused to acknowledge our initiative, and insisted on ping-ponging us between Cid and the Resistance for a while.
 Finally we got Cid to fess that a certain magical fire from Kashuan was used in airships’ engines and could be… overloaded, I guess?… using additional fire.
-But the fire needed a special torch to carry it (how did the Empire get any?) and was locked away behind Kasuan’s magically sealed gates (how did the Empire get any?).
+But the fire needed a special torch to carry it (how did the Empire get any?) and was locked away behind Kashuan’s magically sealed gates (how did the Empire get any?).

 We met up with Josef again on our way north, and he tried to make up for not helping us rescue his village by joining up with us now.
 Josef was essentially a Monk, with high unarmed damage, but he had pathetic HP.
 Oh, we know how to up your HP, Josef.
-Just hold still while… we just… we killed him, didn’t we?
-Shit, someone get on that.
+Just hold still while… we just we killed him, didn’t we?
+Ssomeone get on that.

-(And, of course, there was the hideous loop where I accidentally ordered Josef to strangle himself to death three times in a row because I kept forgetting to change his target.
+(And, of course, there was the hideous gameplay loop where I accidentally ordered Josef to strangle himself to death three times in a row because I kept forgetting to change his target.
 I plead stat training!
 He did it to himself!
-You can’t arrest me!)
+You can’t arrest me for this!)